 Add your target keyword(s) in the description – Google still highlights the search terms both in the title and description so adding your target keywords, makes descriptions more relevant and appealing to the searcher.

-Content SEO is part of on-page SEO and has to do with optimizing the actual content for your target keywords.
+Content SEO is part of on-page SEO and involves optimizing the content for your target keywords.

-Before publishing a piece of content (whether this is text, images, audio or video), the first step is to do your keyword research.
+Before publishing content (text, images, audio, or video), the first step is to do keyword research.

-This is necessary to find out what search terms users are typing the search box and create content that can satisfy their intent.
+This is necessary to determine what search terms users are typing in the search box and create content that satisfies their intent.

-Once you decide on your target keywords, you should create a list of related keywords (also called LSI keywords) and use them in your titles, descriptions, headings and page content.
+Once you decide on your target keywords, you should create a list of related keywords and longtail keywords and use them in your titles, descriptions, headings, and page content.

 Why?
-Because with the introduction of Rank Brain, Google search algorithms have become more intelligent and they are no longer looking for keyword relevancy in content but for topic relevancy.
+Google search algorithms have become more intelligent, and besides keyword relevancy in content, they are also looking for topic relevancy.

-This means that in order to make your content more relevant to broad topics, you need to enrich your content with LSI keywords.
+This means that to make your content more relevant to broad topics, you need to enrich your content with related keywords.

-There are various ways to find out which keywords are considered by Google to be relevant to your target keywords.
+There are various ways to find out which keywords are considered by Google relevant to your target keywords.

-The easiest and fastest way is to take advantage of three features provided by Google: Google suggest, People also ask for and Related Searches.
+The easiest and fastest way is to take advantage of three features provided by Google: Google suggests, People also ask for, and Related Searches.

 People Also Ask